-Plank exercises, though deceptively simple, are extremely beneficial to the body.
+Plank exercises, though deceptively simple, are extremely beneficial to the body and as a tool the plank for fitness is a key all around workout.
 Not only is it a very challenging exercise, but planks also increase strength and endurance in your abs, back and core and can, as such, be used to work the glutes and hamstrings.
 Planks also improve posture and balance, and core conditioning.

 For me, the plank is core to my weekly workouts and part of my half marathon and triathlon training programs.
 Here’s what you need to know about the plank exercise;